apache/pulsar-site/versioned_docs/version-2.10.x/concepts-messaging.md

 :::note

-In Pulsar, the ledger will be deleted automatically after the messages in this ledger has been consumed.
-Pulsar will delete the front ledgers of a topic, it will not delete from the middle of a topic.
-It means that if you send a message that is delayed for a long time, the messages will not be consumed util it reach the specified time.
-Which leading all the ledgers of this topic could not be deleted, even if some subsequent ledgers are fully consumed.
+In Pulsar, the ledger will be deleted automatically after the messages in this ledger have been consumed.
+Pulsar will delete the front ledgers of a topic but will not delete ledgers from the middle of a topic.
+It means that if you send a message that is delayed for a long time, the message will not be consumed until it reaches the delay time.
+This means all the ledgers on this topic could not be deleted until the delayed message is consumed, even if some subsequent ledgers are fully consumed.

 :::